Master of Business Administration

 International Students must submit all of the above information plus:

-1. Official TOEFL score at least 79, IELTS score of at least 6.5, or Duolingo EPT score of at least 105.
+1. Official TOEFL score of at least 79, IELTS score of at least 6.5, or Duolingo EPT score of at least 105.

 2. English translations and evaluation of official transcripts.